 Combat is a non-contact, deductive points system.
-Each character has a health score and when they take damage, the amount of damage inflicted should be subtracted from their current health total.
+Each character has a health score to represent their physical well being, and when they take damage, the amount of damage inflicted should be subtracted from their current health total.

 How to fight

-Each character has a combat rating in both melee (hand to hand) and firearms.
+Each character has a combat rating.
 The number assigned to these skills determines how many seconds you must count down before your character can inflict damage.
-For example, a firearms skills of 3 will require you to slowly count to three before you can let off a shot.

 To engage in combat, your character must broadcast their intent by adopting a suitable stance, then they should take a shot/swing a blow (stopping about half a foot short of your intended target).
 On successfully hitting or shooting another player, you will call out how much damage you have inflicted.